Why It Works

 - 2 teaspoons kosher salt, plus more for seasoning

 - 1 small seedless cucumber, finely chopped

 - 1/4 cup chopped fresh basil

 - 1 1/2 tablespoons minced, fresh lemon thyme or regular thyme

 For the Vinaigrette: Whisk together ingredients for the vinaigrette in a small bowl, seasoning generously with salt and pepper.
 Reserve.

 For the Salad: Place farro and water in a medium saucepan with onion, garlic, carrot, and 2 teaspoons salt and bring to a boil over medium-high heat.
-Reduce heat to medium-low, partially cover, and simmer until farro is just tender, about 20 minutes.
+Reduce heat to medium-low, partially cover, and simmer until farro is just tender, about 20 minutes (see note).
 Drain, discard onion, garlic, and carrot and transfer to a bowl to cool.